 Privacy and Confidentiality Controls

-Vendor/third-party due diligence and oversight have risen to the top of FINRA’s and the SEC’s examination priorities lists, and examiners are looking for evidence of a due diligence process from financial institutions, large or small.
+Vendor due diligence and oversight has risen to the top of FINRA’s and the SEC’s examination priorities list, and examiners are looking for evidence of a due diligence process from financial institutions, large and small.
 No matter what state your branch or clients are in, you must ensure that you are abiding by the federal information security laws, which require financial institutions to safeguard the security and confidentiality of customer information and protect that information against any threats or risks.

 Ultimately, it is your decision whether to entrust this information to a third party.
-But by following the due diligence process for vetting your vendors, you will get the vital information you need to make an educated decision and guarantee compliance with the laws and regulations.
+Remember that you are your own most-trusted ally for controlling the flow of data to your vendors.
+By following the due diligence process for vetting your vendors, you will have the information you need to make an educated decision and guarantee compliance with applicable laws and regulations.

 Editor's Note: This post was originally published in November 2015, but we've updated it to bring you more relevant and timely information.